c-arthurs/QuArray/docs/TA export.rst

 #. *Save overlay image* determines whether or not to automatically save the image in the viewer (5).

-#. *Tab viewer window* is further explained in points 11-18
+#. *Tab viewer window* is further explained in points 11-18.

 #.
-Image metadata for the WSI file
+Image metadata for the WSI file.

 #. *Progress update panel* is where progress updates will appear.